Staff profile

 My research is primarily on topics in metaphysics and formal ontology, the philosophy of language and linguistics, and metaphilosophy.
 I am also interested in the history of analytic philosophy, in particular the work of Rudolf Carnap, and have written a number of pieces outlining and examining the philosophy of EJ Lowe.

 At the moment, I'm working on some issues in the metaphysics of language (especially the ontology of words), and in metametaphysics.
-I am also currently writing a monograph on metaphysical realism and anti-realism, to be published as part of the Cambridge Elements in Metaphysics series.
+I have recently published a monograph on metaphysical realism and anti-realism as part of the Cambridge Elements in Metaphysics series.

-I have recently edited two books: The Routledge Handbook of Metametaphysics (2020, Routledge), and The Language of Ontology (2021, Oxford University Press).
+I have also edited two books: The Routledge Handbook of Metametaphysics (2020, Routledge), and The Language of Ontology (2021, Oxford University Press).

 Previously, I worked at Nottingham University and Trinity College Dublin in teaching-focused roles.